Europe's new conference on architectural politics

 Indy Johar — architect and co-founder of Dark Matter Labs — on imagining a global pause in construction and unlocking new urban futures.

-Anders Lendager — architect and founder of Lendager Group — on rethinking ownership models to power circular architecture.
+Anders Lendager — architect and founder of Lendager — on rethinking ownership models to power circular architecture.

 Their proposals are followed by panel discussions with key players across the building value chain — from developers and engineers to contractors, economists, and legal experts and supported by best-practice case presentations that will showcase how these future-oriented ideas are already taking shape in built and planned projects.